nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 virtual void route(Fw::Buffer& data) = 0;
 ```

-The method `allocate` should allocate memory, as described above
+The method `allocate` should allocate memory, as described in
-for `FramingProtocolInterface`.
+Section 2.1.1.

 The method `send` should send the data stored in the buffer.
 A typical implementation invokes either a `Com` port (e.g., for sending